 Resource Adequacy (RA), a California program jointly administered by the California Energy Commission (CEC), the CPUC, and CAISO, directs LSEs to secure forward capacity and offer it into the CAISO's Day-Ahead and Real-Time markets to ensure that there will be enough supply in the right locations and with sufficient ramping capability to meet load.
 The RA program consists of three products: System RA; Local RA; and Flexible RA.
 Local RA obligations will be assigned to a Central Procurement Entity starting in 2023.
 In addition, per CPUC Decision 19-11-016, LSEs are required to procure "Incremental System Capacity," which is RA capacity that is in addition to the identified resources already on the system, or expected to be on the system, and capable of delivering energy.
 Separate, but related to LSE RA requirements, in June 2021, the CPUC directed all jurisdictional LSEs to collectively procure 11,500 MW of new, clean capacity to be online between 2023 and 2026.
 Of this 11,500 MW, MCE is responsible for procuring 332 MW of net qualifying capacity, which translates to more than 570 MW of new, wholesale capacity.
-This capacity is expected to come from approximately 100 MW of solar paired with 60 MW of five-hour battery storage; 29 MW from clean, baseload resources, such as geothermal; and 29 MW from long-duration storage, which is defined as storage capable of discharging at its full capacity for at least eight hours, The balance is expected to come from a projects representing approximately 110 MW of solar paired with 60MW of at least eight hours.
+This capacity is expected to come from approximately 100 MW of solar paired with 60 MW of five-hour battery storage; 29 MW from clean, baseload resources, such as geothermal; and 29 MW from long-duration storage, which is defined as storage capable of discharging at its full capacity for at least eight hours, The balance is expected to come from a combination of hybrid renewable and storage resources and standalone storage projects representing approximately 110 MW of solar paired with 60MW of four hour storage and 175 MW of standalone storage.